Link Between Sleep Apnea and Mental Health

 How sleep affects mental health has led many psychiatrists to address sleep disorders to improve mental health issues.
 Many patients with psychiatric disorders regularly experience sleep deprivation, which also escalates their mental condition.
 Some mental illnesses may directly result from poor sleep.
 If health professionals can identify sleep disorders in patients, they can better treat their mental disorders by recommending sleep therapy.

-Can Sleep Apnea Cause Mental Problems?
+Can Sleep Cause Mental Problems?

 Sleep works in two cycles: quiet sleep and deep sleep.
 Quiet sleep prepares the brain to slip into a deeper stage of sleep.
 Also known as REM sleep, deep sleep is the stage at which the brain rejuvenates and restores.
 Disruptions in deep sleep prevent the brain from recharging itself, leading to increased symptoms of mental disorders during the day.
 Therefore, acting on the impact of sleep on mental health, doctors hope to improve mental health conditions for their patients struggling with common disorders.